Threats Posed by Extreme Heat

 Extreme heat can increase the risk of other types of disasters.
 Heat can exacerbate drought, and hot dry conditions can in turn create wildfire conditions.
 In cities, buildings roads and infrastructure can be heated to 50 to 90 degrees hotter than the air while natural surfaces remain closer to air temperatures.
 The heat island effect is most intense during the day, but the slow release of heat from the infrastructure overnight (or an atmospheric heat island) can keep cities much hotter than surrounding areas.
 Rising temperatures across the country poses a threat to people, ecosystems and the economy.

-Extreme heat is one of the leading causes of weather-related deaths in the United States, killing over 600 per year more than all other impacts (except hurricanes) combined.
+Extreme heat is one of the leading causes of weather-related deaths in the United States, killing an average of more than 600 per year from 1999-2009, more than all other impacts (except hurricanes) combined.
 The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as four of the top 10 deadliest U.S. disasters since 1980.

 Heat stress occurs in humans when the body is unable to cool itself effectively.
 Normally, the body can cool itself through sweating, but when humidity is high, sweat will not evaporate as quickly, potentially leading to heat stroke.
 High humidity and elevated nighttime temperatures are likely key ingredients in causing heat-related illness and mortality.
 When there’s no break from the heat at night, it can cause discomfort and lead to health problems, especially for those who are low income or elderly, if access to cooling is limited.